VolkanSah/advanced-RAM-use-on-Bash-installed-systems/README.md

-# Advanced RAM Use on Bash-installed Systems (2024)
+# Advanced RAM use on Bash-installed Systems (2024)

 This guide provides scripts and tips to optimize RAM usage on systems with Bash installed.